dmpstats/Masden_stochCRM/README.md

 # Stochastic Collision Risk Modelling (sCRM)

-This repo is initialised with the code from Masden's (2015) work for marine scotland, which can be found here: https://data.marine.gov.scot/dataset/developing-avian-collision-risk-model-incorporate-variability-and-uncertainty-r-code
+This repo is initialised with the code from Masden's (2015) work for marine scotland, which is described here: https://data.marine.gov.scot/dataset/developing-avian-collision-risk-model-incorporate-variability-and-uncertainty-r-code

+The zip-file of the code can be downloaded directly [here](https://data.marine.gov.scot/sites/default/files//Masden%202015%20code_FinalVersion.zip)

 ## Motivation
 The code is largely presented "as is", with no particular plan for improvement beyond non-trival bugs.
 This code formed the basis of further work in developing a user interface, as found here, albeit in markedly altered form: